melisa1026/projects/README.md

 2) TechTonic: This is an online shopping website made for school with React/Node.js.

 2) Grocery Store Website: This is an html/js/css/php shopping website, created as a school project.
+Repository: https://github.com/Patkeenz/SOEN341_Team3

 3) Instagram filters: These are some filters I made for Instagram on Spark AR.
 I created functionality in some of the filters using Spark AR's patch editor.
 I also created 2D and 3D models/simple animations for them.